NATIONAL BOARD CERTIFICATION

 According to research conducted by the University of North Carolina at Greensboro, teachers who have achieved National Board Certification by the National Board for Professional Teaching Standards (NBPTS) significantly outperform their peers who are not Board Certified on 11 of 13 key dimensions of teaching expertise, according to a study released by the National Board.
 Based on student work samples, the study's authors declared that National Board Certification "is identifying and certifying teachers who are producing students who differ in profound and important ways from those taught by non-certified teachers."

-NATIONAL BOARD TO REVISE CERTIFICATION PROCESS
+NATIONAL BOARD CERTIFICATION PROCESS

 - Content Knowledge